Monotone Equilibrium in Matching Markets with Signaling: Introduction

+If players move sequentially, action choices made by players (senders) on one side who moves early make the other players (receivers) on the other side form a belief on their types.
+Such a belief plays a critical role in matching between a sender (e.g., a worker, a seller, an entrepreneur) and a receiver (e.g., a firm, a buyer, a lender) in a matching market.
+This is because a sender's action and type both affect a receiver's utility and a receiver's reaction choice (e.g., a firm's wage offer) depends on reactions that other receivers are willing to take, which in turn depends on their beliefs on a sender's type.

-However, a belief on an agent's type conditional on her action is crucial in deriving an equilibrium in a game with sequential moves and it is the source of multiple equilibria.
-We develop a theory of pure-strategy monotone signaling equilibrium where all equilibrium outcomes - actions, reactions, beliefs, (and matching in a matching model) - are monotone in the \emph{ stronger set order, } (i) for games with one sender and one receiver and (ii) for one-to-one matching markets between a continuum of senders and receivers.
-It provides a unified and sharper analysis of monotone signaling equilibrium.
+Not surprisingly, a belief on a sender's type conditional on her action is the source of multiple equilibria.
+To provide a unified and sharper analysis of signaling equilibrium in a large matching market, we develop a theory of monotone signaling equilibrium where all equilibrium outcomes - actions, reactions, beliefs, and matching - are monotone in the \emph{stronger set order}.\footnote{ Consider two sets $A$ and $B$ in the power set $P(Y)$ for $Y$, a lattice with a given relation $\geq $.
+We say that $A\leq _{c}B$, read \textquotedblleft $A$ is \emph{completely lower} than $B$\textquotedblright\ in the stronger set order if for every $a\in A$ and $b\in B,$ $a\leq b.$}.